-People living with a terminal illness often face very tough financial choices, which is why selling their life insurance policy for a viatical or life settlement may be in their favor.
+People living with a terminal illness often face very tough financial choices, which is why selling their life insurance policy for a viatical settlement or life settlement may be in their favor.
 Life insurance policies are sold to a third party who takes on the all the responsibilities and remaining benefits of the policy.
 Sellers are then rewarded with a cash value.

 This is generally a good decision to make if the insured is diagnosed with a terminal illness or the existing policy isn’t performing as expected.